eerimoq/moblin/README.rst

 Ideas/plan
 ==========

+- Make old chat messages fade away.
+30 or 60 seconds by default.
+Toggle to enable feature.

 - A list of usernames whos messages will not get displayed on screen.

 - Audio filters.
 For example volume limiter.